Calvin and Hobbes by Bill Watterson for July 17, 2009

 59. Missing large

-lightartsteacher almost 15 years ago
+lightartsteacher over 15 years ago

 I had my sons eat balanced meals, and try a bit of each new item.
 They were pretty healthy, and still are.
 One of them eats more vegetables than the others, and one eats more meat than the others, but, they were all breast fed, and had no learning problems, no serious eye problems, no glasses, until they were older, and were all mentally and physically above average.
 As a teacher, I see too many children eating poorly, strange diets that limit their development, and mental acuity.
 I wonder how many of these new developmental problems and physical problems could be traced to the formula and food fed to these children ?
 A mother / father always teaches their children to eat.
 If you have a “picky” child, you remember: you put the food in his/her mouth and hand since birth.
 You did it.